 Nearly 100 Memphis-area high school students and teachers visited St. Jude Children’s Research Hospital February 25 for an exclusive look at science in progress.

-The inaugural Science Scholars of Tomorrow Symposium will showcase how the scientific method, as a means of problem-solving, is put into practice by St. Jude researchers.
+The inaugural Science Scholars of Tomorrow Symposium showcased how the scientific method, as a means of problem-solving, is put into practice by St. Jude researchers.
 Student participants were identified by their science teachers as showing strong interest in pursuing science or science-related careers and were then evaluated and selected by a committee of St. Jude faculty and staff.

 “While these students are quite knowledgeable about fundamental principles of science, most high school students have limited opportunities to see how these concepts are applied to basic and clinical research,” said Suzanne Baker, PhD, of St. Jude Developmental Neurobiology.
 “By bringing students to the St. Jude campus for a day of first-hand experience with our scientific community, we hope to enhance their interest in science and highlight how a strong education in STEM (science, technology, engineering and mathematics) can be applied to answer exciting and diverse research questions.”